Local Development Environment Setup

 New App

-This will build the docker image for this bench, upload it to the digital ocean image registry and also deploy it to your f server.
+This will build the docker image for this bench group, upload it to the digital ocean image registry and also deploy it to your f server.

 You can click on Visit Dashboard link on the top-left corner to view the progress of the build and deploy step.